CDC adds COVID vaccine to routine immunization schedule for kids, adults

 Children 12 years and older should get either two doses of the Moderna, Pfizer or Novavax vaccine followed by a bivalent booster

-Nearly 85 percent of adults in the U.S. have completed their primary COVID-19 vaccination series, according to the CDC, but only about a third have received a bivalent booster.
+Nearly 85% of adults in the U.S. have completed their primary COVID-19 vaccination series, according to the CDC, but only about a third have received a bivalent booster.

 The recommendations were first made by a CDC advisory panel in October.
 Panel members at the time said that since the coronavirus is not going away, it makes sense to recommend children get vaccinated.